Near Grimes in Colusa County, California — The American West (Pacific Coastal)

 Point of Historical Interest

 Location.
 39° 6.937′ N, 121° 56.228′ W. Marker is near Grimes, California, in Colusa County.
-Marker is on California Route 45 0.3 miles south of Buster Road, on the right when traveling south.
+Marker is on California Route 45, 0.3 miles south of Buster Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Grimes CA 95950, United States of America.
+Touch for directions.

 More about this marker.
 A National Register of Historic Places plaque sits below the Grand Island Shrine marker.